michaeldoaty/elastex/README.md

       }
 ```

-Here bulk takes normal `Elastex.Search.query` functions and uses them as input for the multi search.
+Here multi search takes normal `Elastex.Search.query` functions and uses them as input.
 This same technique is used for `Elastex.Document.bulk`.

 ## Examples